aertslab/pySCENIC/.github/ISSUE_TEMPLATE/bug-error-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+> Mote that most *errors* are due to the input from the user, and therefore should be treated as questions in the Discussions.
+Please, only report them as bugs if you are quite certain that they are not behaving as expected.

 **Steps to reproduce the behavior**
 1. Command run when the error occurred:
 <!-- Please specify the command used (if applicable, otherwise delete this block): -->